 AFR 2140.
 The Evolution of Aerospace Studies II (1 credit hour).
 This course is a continuation of AFR 2130.

 Professional Officer Course (POC)

-Entry into the POC courses is done on a competitive basis and consists of the AFR 3XXX and AFR 4XXX courses.
+The last two years of the program is called the Professional Officer Course (POC) and are taken during junior and senior year.
+Entry into the POC course is done on a competitive basis and consists of the AFR 3XXX and AFR 4XXX courses.

 Completion of the POC courses is required by all students who seek a commission through AFROTC.
 These courses are designed to prepare college students to serve as active duty Air Force officers upon graduation and commissioning.
 The curriculum stresses national security in contemporary American society, leadership, management, and professionalism.
 Special emphasis is placed on developing the cadet’s communicative skills.
 Students not currently enrolled in the AFROTC program must have permission of the department chairperson prior to enrolling in these courses.
 Class enrollment size is limited, and priority is given to those FSU and FAMU students enrolled in the AFROTC program.